wyoichiro1125/Pali_searcher/README.md

 - However, when you use regular expressions (in Pali_searcher, you can use Python’s regex) with the KH-transcription system at the same time, **Pali_searcher gives priority to the KH-transcription**.
 For instance, if you input ¥S (meaning “any characters but space characters”) and check “Use KH-transcription”, it converts ¥S into ¥ṣ.
 If you would like to avoid this, you need to input Unicode characters like ā by yourself and check “Input Unicode characters by yourself” or just surround the parts you do not need to change with { }.
 Ex. {¥S}gacchatIti is converted into ¥Sgacchatīti when you check “Use KH-transcription”.
 The first ¥S remains unchanged, because it is surrounded by {}; on the other hand, the final “I” will be converted into “ī”.

 (Watanabe Yoichiro)

-* I am greatful to Dr. Max Brandstadt, who kindly checked my English.
+I am greatful to Mr. Max Brandstadt, who kindly checked my English.

 ---